fogbeam/Neddick/README.md

 Neddick
 ========

-Neddick is part of the Fogcutter suite of tools for building intelligent applications.
+Neddick - an Open Source Information Discovery Platform -  is part of the Fogcutter suite of tools for building intelligent applications.
 Neddick provides tools for tagging, ranking, discussing and discovering various sources of knowledge: web-links, documents, people, etc.

 Why "Neddick?"
 ----------------